 About the Institute

-The Women Staff Leadership Development Institute (WSLDI) is a year-long eighty-hour program offering women-identified staff an opportunity to enhance and energize leadership and career development skills through education, coaching, and the building of professional networks.
+The Women Staff Leadership Development Institute (WSLDI) is a year-long eighty-hour program offering women-identified staff at CWRU an opportunity to enhance and energize leadership and career development skills through education, coaching, and the building of professional networks.

 WSLDI participants work to grow their confidence when making effective career decisions and generating positive outcomes in relation to career advancement goals through developing: